AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-migrate-to-premium-storage.md

 # Migrate your data warehouse to premium storage
 Azure SQL Data Warehouse recently introduced [premium storage for greater performance predictability][premium storage for greater performance predictability].
 Existing data warehouses currently on standard storage can now be migrated to premium storage.
 You can take advantage of automatic migration, or if you prefer to control when to migrate (which does involve some downtime), you can do the migration yourself.

-If you have more than one Data Warehouse, use the [automatic migration schedule][] to determine when it will also be migrated.
+If you have more than one data warehouse, use the [automatic migration schedule][automatic migration schedule] to determine when it will also be migrated.

 ## Determine storage type
 If you created a data warehouse before the following dates, you are currently using standard storage.